Skip to main content

 The MCP server needs a Bolti access token to do anything beyond system_health.
 You have two paths:

-> Use auth_create_mcp_token to make a token named "cursor-laptop"
+> Use token_create to make a token named "cursor-laptop"

-Save the token; configure the MCP server to use it via the MCP_BOOTSTRAP_TOKEN env variable so your editor session is authenticated automatically on launch.
+Save the token; configure the MCP server to use it via the BOLTI_API_TOKEN env variable so your editor session is authenticated automatically on launch.

 Details: Personal Access Tokens.